creksar/VN-Directory-Server/README.md

 open source backend proxy; feel free to host on any LS or domain

-credits to corrosion backend :)
+credits to corrosion backend :) ~ wip